-Fee Explanation of Fees and Charges Application All entities seeking initial approval as a sponsor of continuing education in podiatric medicine are assessed an application fee of \$2,000.
-Annual Assessment An approved sponsor of continuing education in podiatric medicine is assessed an annual fee, beginning with the year following its first CPME-approved year.
-Sponsors are assessed \$1,750 plus \$750 per affiliate identified on the annual report.
-Petition Review Sponsors of continuing education scheduled for submission of a petition for continued approval are assessed \$1,250 prior to the committee meeting at which the petition will be considered.
-On-Site Evaluation Sponsors of continuing education scheduled for an on-site evaluation are assessed \$1,500 prior to the evaluation.
+Fee Explanation of Fees and Charges Application All entities seeking initial approval as a provider of continuing education in podiatric medicine are assessed an application fee of \$2,500.
+Annual Assessment Providers of continuing education in podiatric medicine are assessed an annual fee.
+Providers are assessed \$2,500 plus \$750 per joint provider identified in the annual report.
+Petition Review Providers of continuing education scheduled for submission of a petition for continued approval are assessed \$1,500 prior to the committee meeting at which the petition will be considered.
+On-Site Evaluation Providers of continuing education scheduled for an on-site evaluation are assessed \$1,500 prior to the evaluation.
 Institutions are billed any additional actual costs over \$1,500 after the on-site evaluation.
-Late Fee Institutions that do not submit payment of a required fee by the date identified by the Council are assessed a late fee of \$500.
+Late Fee Providers that do not submit payment of a required fee by the date identified on the invoice sent by the Council are assessed a late fee of \$500.